See where we’ve been and learn where we dream of going next.

 The Association of Independent Colleges of Art + Design (AICAD)

-AICAD – the Association of Independent Colleges of Art and Design – is a non-profit consortium of 42 leading art schools in the US and Canada.
+Alberta University of the Arts is a full member of AICAD – the Association of Independent Colleges of Art and Design – a non-profit consortium of the leading art schools in the US and Canada.
 It was founded in 1991 by a group of 25 presidents who felt a need for the similarly structured art schools to come together so as to mutually develop their schools and programs.
-Our mission is to help strengthen the member colleges individually and collectively, and to inform the public about these colleges and the value of studying art and design.
+AICAD's mission is to help strengthen the member institutions individually and collectively, and to inform the public about the value of studying art and design.

 MFA program launch